arneladedovic/career-match/README.md

 * GitPod - used to edit the website.
 * HTML5 - provides structure and content for the website.
 * CSS - provides the styling.

+## Site Structure

+* CareerMatch has three pages.
+The "About Us" is the default page and the Prepare and Sign Up are accessible through the Navigation Menu.